Carnival Liberty accidents and incidents

 |01 November 2016||Propulsion / Power Loss|

-On November 1, 2016, the Mexico cruise (itinerary Oct 31 – Nov 5) roundtrip from Galveston was cancelled due to technical issues (diesel generator problems) resulting in reduced speeds.
-All passengers received full refund plus 100% future onboard credit plus USD 90 PP reimbursement.
-The next scheduled cruise (itinerary (Nov 5-10) was also cancelled.
+On November 1, 2016, the Mexico cruise (itinerary Oct 31 – Nov 5) roundtrip from Galveston was canceled due to technical issues (diesel generator problems) resulting in reduced speeds.
+All passengers received a full refund plus 100% future onboard credit plus USD 90 PP reimbursement.
+The next scheduled cruise (itinerary (Nov 5-10) was also canceled.

 |13 June 2016||Crew / Passenger Injuries and Overboards|

 On June 13, 2016, just a few hours after departure from homeport Galveston TX, the ship returned to port due to a medical emergency.
 According to the Carnival's official statement, a 3-year-old girl slipped through the rail and fell down a flight of stairs (between decks 14 and 12).

 Right after the ship docked, a team of paramedics offloaded the little girl and transported her by an ambulance to a hospital.
 Upon leaving the cruise ship, the girl was alert and in a stable condition.
 The incident occurred on a 5-day Mexico cruise (itinerary June 13-18) from Galveston to Cozumel and Progreso.

 On May 21, 2016, as the ship experienced again bow thruster problems.
 The next 5-day Mexico itinerary (May 2-26) from homeport Galveston TX was also altered.
 The scheduled call port Progreso was canceled and the voyage was shortened (ending on May 25).
 As compensation, to all booked on May 21 customers was offered USD 100 in OBC plus the option to cancel with full refund.
 Cruising passengers were allowed to spend May 26th on the ship in Galveston.